History of cell membrane theory: Obsolete theories

 The modern mainstream consensus model of cellular membranes is based on the fluid-mosaic model that envisions a lipid bilayer separating the inside from the outside of cells with associated ion channels, pumps and transporters giving rise to the permeability processes of cells.
 Alternative hypotheses were developed in the past that have largely been rejected.
-One of these opposing concepts developed early within the context of studies on osmosis, permeability, and electrical properties of cells was that of Gilbert Ling.
+One of these opposing concepts developed in the 1980's within the context of studies on osmosis, permeability, and electrical properties of cells was that of Gilbert Ling.
 The modern idea holds that these properties all belonged to the plasma membrane whereas Ling's view was that the protoplasm was responsible for these properties.

 As support for the lipid bilayer membrane theory grew, this alternative concept was developed which denied the importance of the lipid bilayer membrane.
-Procter & Wilson (1916) demonstrated that gels, which do not have a semipermeable membrane, swelled in dilute solutions.
+In 1916, Procter & Wilson demonstrated that gels, which do not have a semipermeable membrane, swelled in dilute solutions.
 Loeb (1920) also studied gelatin extensively, with and without a membrane, showing that more of the properties attributed to the plasma membrane could be duplicated in gels without a membrane.
 In particular, he found that an electrical potential difference between the gelatin and the outside medium could be developed, based on the H+ concentration.

-Some criticisms of the membrane theory developed in the 1930s, based on observations such as the ability of some cells to swell and increase their surface area by a factor of 1000.
+Some criticisms of the membrane theory developed in the 1930s, based on observations such as the ability of some cells to swell and increase their surface area by a factor of 1000 (as in adipose tissue).
 A lipid layer cannot stretch to that extent without becoming a patchwork (thereby losing its barrier properties).
 Such criticisms stimulated continued studies on protoplasm as the principal agent determining cell permeability properties.
 In 1938, Fischer and Suer proposed that water in the protoplasm is not free but in a chemically combined form, and that the protoplasm represents a combination of protein, salt and water.
 They demonstrated the basic similarity between swelling in living tissues and the swelling of gelatin and fibrin gels.
 Dimitri Nasonov (1944) viewed proteins as the central components responsible for many properties of the cell, including electrical properties.

 By the 1940s, the bulk phase theories were not as well developed as the membrane theories and were largely rejected.
 In 1941, Brooks & Brooks published a monograph The Permeability of Living Cells, which rejects the bulk phase theories.